eddmann/eddmann.github.io/_posts/2016/2016-02-06-fetching-link-titles-using-promises-and-async-await-in-javascript.md

 const toClipboard = x => new Promise((res, _) => copy(x, () => res(x)));
 ```

-## Putting it Together
+## Putting It Together

-The functions we have created are very small, and as a result very descriptive/composable in their nature.
+The functions we have created are very small and, as a result, very descriptive and composable in their nature.
-Below is a basic Promise based approach to stitching the functions together to solve the problem laid out.
+Below is a basic Promise-based approach to stitching the functions together to solve the problem laid out.

 ```js
 fetchClipboardLinks()